Neurosurgery – Gamma Knife

 Stop all aspirin or aspirin-containing products unless it is a part of your daily medication regimen.
 You may continue to take acetaminophen (Tylenol) or ibuprofen (Advil) as needed for pain, as well as any prescribed pain medications.

 Preparation for your procedure

-- Nothing to eat or drink after midnight the night before your procedure.
+- Nothing to eat after midnight the night before your procedure.
 You make drink clear liquids until your arrival at the Gamma Knife Center.
 Take your medications the morning of the procedure with a sip of water or clear liquids.
 If you must take your medicine with food, please have something light (toast, muffin, bread).
 NO EGGS, MILK, OR SUGARY FOODS OF ANY KIND.

 - You may bring any music you would like to listen to with you.
 We can play music from mp3 players, iPods, or CDs.
 We also have access to satellite radio.

 - You will need a driver to come with you to take you home after your treatment.
 Please park your car in the South Garage.
-As you pull into the garage, there are reserved parking spaces on the left-hand side for Gamma Knife patients (directly across from the elevator).
+As you pull into the garage, there are reserved parking spaces on level 1 North for Gamma Knife patients (directly across from the elevator).
 Please use these for the day; however, we request that you use only one space per patient.
 If you have other family coming for your treatment, they may park anywhere else in the garage.

 - You will need to arrive for your treatment at 6 a.m. in the South Annex.
 Our front doors open at 5:30 a.m., and if needed, your family member may pull the car up to the front door to drop you off before parking the car.
-Your family may wait for you in the waiting area until we return from MRI, at which time the nurse or MA will bring them back to stay with you during the planning phase of the treatment.
+Your family may wait for you in the waiting area during your treatment.